 The draft Regulation introduces the concept of "privacy by design" whereby users can choose a higher or lower level of privacy.

 Telecom operators and Internet Service Providers possess a huge amount of customers' data, which must be kept confidential and secure.
 However, sometimes sensitive information can be stolen, lost, or illegally accessed.
 The ePrivacy Directive ensures that the provider reports any personal data breaches to the national authority and informs the subscriber or individual directly of any risk related to personal data or privacy.

-The draft Regulation does not include specific provisions on personal data breaches but relies on the relevant provisions of the General Data Protection Regulation.
+The draft Regulation does not include specific provisions on personal data breaches but relies on the relevant provisions of the GDPR.